DeepBrain-AI/docs/docs/aihuman/android-sdk/getting-started/first-aihuman.md

 <br/>

 ### 3. Create a layout file
-And make a view(e.g. RelativeLayout) as a wrapper for the AIPlayer and set it as the Activity's contentView.
+And make a view(eg. RelativeLayout) as a wrapper for the AIPlayer and set it as the Activity's contentView.

 **AI is drawn in parentView fully in vertical way.(scale 1.0)**